LMArena Leaderboard Policy

 - A publicly available model’s probability of being sampled increases with its overall Arena score and the uncertainty around its score, captured by the confidence interval size.
 This is to ensure the best community experience as well as accurate evaluation for all public models.
 The regression for computing Arena scores uses reweighting, such that no matter how the sampling probabilities are set, the Arena scores remain unbiased.

 Sharing data.
 We periodically share portions of our data with the community to support research and transparency.
 When we test unreleased models, we share conversation data with model providers to help them improve their models (see “Evaluating unreleased models”).
-Before sharing any data, we remove user PII via GCP’s Sensitive Data Protection API service.
+Before sharing any data, we use tools (e.g. GCP’s Sensitive Data Protection API service) to remove personal and sensitive data.

 Any feedback?